jadijadi/lpic1book/1092_basic_network_configuration.md

 In may systems there are `ifup` and `ifdown` commands directly to up and down interfaces easily.
 They work just like `ifup eth0`.

 ### Network Gateways
 A computer normaly can see all of the computers in its own subnet / netmask.
 But what happens when you send a packet to a computer *outside* of your own network?
 In this case your computer delivers that packet to an address called **network gateway**.
 The **gateway** device can **route** the packets between different networks.
-In has more than 1 interface and is connected to different networks so working like a post office, it can hand over your packets to another network and after several handovers, your packet will reach its destination.
+It has more than 1 interface and is connected to different networks so working like a post office, it can hand over your packets to another network and after several handovers, your packet will reach its destination.

 In your network configurations, there is a **default gateway**.
 That is the address which is used as a **gateway** when your computer tries to reach a computer outside its network.